 We are both experienced and seasoned soloists.
 Playing alone or performing a concerto is a very different experience from playing and performing as a team.
 As a duo one has the privilege and challenge of constant feedback during rehearsal, which feeds mutual inspiration and pushes us to limits, technically and artistically, one may not be able to imagine or achieve alone.
 This is, essentially, what makes this partnership so special to both of us and what makes the resulting performances so rewarding.

-Judith Ingolfsson and Vladimir Stoupel are both soloists with strong profiles, who search passionately for new paths in the intimate atmosphere of the chamber music recital.
-Their dedication and musical curiosity leads to performances and recordings of repertoire ranging from the traditional to the unjustly forgotten or neglected.
-With a special focus on music of the 20th Century, the Duo Ingolfsson-Stoupel presents dynamic programs that explore the countless fascinating connections between composers, history and the power of musical communication.
+Engaging and imaginative programming is a hallmark of the Duo Ingolfsson-Stoupel.
+Individually, Judith Ingolfsson and Vladimir Stoupel are seasoned soloists who have won acclaim for their performances across the globe.
+Together they create connections, tell untold stories, and take audiences on a journey to the heart of chamber music.
 A recent world premiere performance of the Sonata for Violin and Piano by Paul Arma at the Konzerthaus Berlin was hailed as the “sensation of the evening” by Deutschlandfunk - “there was an intensity in the performance that no one in the audience could escape."

 The Duo Ingolfsson-Stoupel regularly participates in the world’s renowned concert series and festivals, such as the Schleswig-Holstein Music Festival, the festival “Voix Etouffées” in Paris, the Brandenburgische Sommerkonzerten, the “New Faces,” the “New Music Festival” in Krakow, under the auspices of the Associazione Culturale “Maestro Rodolfo Lipizer” in Gorizia, Italy, the Konzerthaus Berlin, and the Villa Esche in Chemnitz.
 In United States, the Duo has appeared in the National Gallery of Art in Washington D.C., the Barge Music Festival New York, the Jewish Community Center of Greater Washington, Music in Corrales, NM, the University of Colorado in Boulder, and in Denver’s Englewood Cultural Arts Center.
 For their project “Concert-Centenaire,” the Duo received the official designation “Centenaire” from the French government, an award given to help promote innovative, creative, and exceptionally structured projects centered around the centenary of the First World War.
 The project explores French music written from the Belle Époque through the First World War.
 A special focus was placed on composers whose lives were either heavily impacted, or even terminated by this calamitous conflict.